apache/openwhisk-debugger/README.md

 	--help, -h
 		Displays help information about this script

-	--action-only, -a
+	--all, -a
-		Instrument just the action, not any rules or sequences in which it takes part
+		Instrument the action, plus any rules or sequences in which it takes part
 ```

 ## Choosing CLI versus Browser-based Debugging